gsdlab/ClaferToolsUICommonPlatform/README.md

 Getting Clafer Tools
 --------------------

-Binary distributions of the release 0.3.5 of Clafer Tools for Windows, Mac, and Linux, can be downloaded from [Clafer Tools - Binary Distributions](http://http://gsd.uwaterloo.ca/clafer-tools-binary-distributions).
+Binary distributions of the release 0.3.6 of Clafer Tools for Windows, Mac, and Linux, can be downloaded from [Clafer Tools - Binary Distributions](http://http://gsd.uwaterloo.ca/clafer-tools-binary-distributions).
-Clafer Wiki requires Haskell Platform and MinGW to run on Windows.

-In case these binaries do not work on your particular machine configuration, the tools can be built from source code, as described below.

 Installation
 ------------

-The platform should be installed as a Git submodule into `Server/commons` folder of ClaferIDE, ClaferConfigurator, and ClaferMooVisualizer.
+The platform should be installed as a Git submodule into `Server/commons` folder of [ClaferIDE](https://github.com/gsdlab/ClaferIDE), [ClaferMooVisualizer](https://github.com/gsdlab/ClaferMooVisalizer) and [ClaferConfigurator](https://github.com/gsdlab/ClaferConfigurator).

-1. in `Server/commons` execute
+1. in the root folder of the host project, execute
 	* `git submodule init`
 	* `git submodule update`

-2. configure the relevant options in `Server/Client/configuration.js`
+2. in the host project's source files, you can use the capabilities, components and functions of the platform.
+See files named `Server/Client/configuration.js` of the three listed projects as examples.

 Upgrading to the latest platform
 --------------------------------